-DARS exceeded its target of 4,000 successfully employed VR consumers in Federal Fiscal Year (FFY) 2014 with 4,087 consumers becoming successfully employed.
-This was a 30% increase over FFY 2013.
-More than 97% of them were competitively employed (working in an integrated setting making at or above minimum wage), which is one of DARS key measures.
+successfully employed.
+This was a 69% increase over FFY 2015.
+99 % of clients were competitively employed (working in an integrated setting making at or above minimum wage), which is one of DARS key measures.
 DARS productivity measure captures the employment rate of our VR consumers.
 This rate compares the number of consumers who exit the VR program after receiving services successfully employed versus those who are not employed.
-For FFY 2014, the employment rate was 61.7%, the highest in 25 years.
+For FFY 2016, the employment rate was 56%.